-The leadership of the school, and the core faculty, is made up of staff from the UK and Ireland, with a strong contingent of staff from other European countries also.
-The mix is approximately 60:40 between teachers from Western countries and the Subcontinent.
+The leadership of the school, and the core faculty, is made up mainly of staff from the UK and Ireland, with a strong contingent of staff from other European countries also.
 With such a broad range of staff, professional development is key, with staff being upskilled through this focus.

 The Cambridge High School, Abu Dhabi follows the National Curriculum of England.
-This curriculum provides students with an education that is based on a skill-based curriculum, served by many excellent textbooks and resources, with its own testing mechanism.
-It fits into the English public examination system (GCSE, AS & A Level), which is accepted by universities throughout the world.
+This curriculum provides students with an education that is based on a skill-based curriculum, served by many excellent resources, with its own testing mechanism.
+It fits into the international examination variant of English public examination system (I/GCSE, AS and A Level), which is accepted by universities throughout the world.

 The Primary school curriculum (from Year 2 to Year 6) continues its focus on the core subjects of FS with the addition of History, Arabic, Geography, Personal and Social Education, and Islamic Studies (for Muslim students only).
 The learning process is child-centered, enabling pupils to think for themselves, encouraging initiative, innovation and participation.
 Progress is monitored carefully through regular assessments.